Most of us associate acne with being a teenager and something that mysteriously vanishes overnight once we become adults.

-Tea tree oil is less harsh on the skin than other alternatives like benzoyl peroxide.
-Mix a few drops of he essential oil with 20-40 drops of witch hazel (both available at most health stores) and apply it to the face with a cotton swab.
+Try mixing a few drops of the essential oil with 20-40 drops of witch hazel (both available at most health stores) and apply it to the face with a cotton swab.
 It’s best not to do this more than twice a day as using these products too often could dry your skin and make the acne worse.

 3. Make a cinnamon and honey mask

 According to the health blog everydayroots, a honey and cinnamon mask can help tackle the bacterium that leads to acne.
 Honey is a natural antibiotic while cinnamon has antimicrobial properties, so it’s a double whammy of skin-fixing goodness.
 Just mix 2 tbsp of honey with 1tsp cinnamon together to make a paste, apply it to your face and leave for 15 minutes.

 It might sounds scary but it could help boost your skin health.

 Lis says: ‘Commonly, a makeup detox is avoiding use of makeup and going ‘all-natural’ while following a skin care regime.
 However, to gain full benefits, it should also include thorough cleaning or replacement of all makeup tools such as brushes, combs, sponges and other applicators and the makeup bag itself.
 Going makeup free promotes skin cell turnover, but it is the internal detox which brings about healthy new skin cells.